c-yip/odin-landing-page/README.md

 # odin-landing-page
-Web page created based on design designated by The Odin Project.
+Webpage created based on design designated by The Odin Project.

+This webpage demonstrates proficient knowledge in HTML and CSS to create a "landing page", including the use of HTML lists, links/images, as well as CSS box model and flexbox properties.